-NOTE: In addition to Canadian Fuels certification, drivers must also complete individual terminal orientations for locations where they will be loading and unloading.
+NOTE | In addition to Canadian Fuels certification, drivers must also complete individual terminal orientations for locations where they will be loading and unloading.

-1.2.
-Driver Certification Requirements
+1.2 Driver Certification Requirements

-In order for someone to obtain Canadian Fuels certification they must meet the following requirements:
+In order for someone to obtain a new Canadian Fuels certification they must meet the following requirements:

-- Hold a valid Driver's License - Hold a valid TDG certificate (drivers need only be trained in TDG Class 3: Flammable Liquids) - Have received Workplace Hazardous Materials Information System (WHMIS) training - US equivalency for TDG / WHMIS is HazMat Endorsement Training Certificate - Complete a review of the Canadian Fuels Driver training manual and obtain at least 85% on the web-based driver examination - Be familiar with loading rack rules and procedures - Have loaded and unloaded ten (10) times and/or two (2) weeks under the supervision of a certified driver
+- Hold a valid Driver's License - Hold a valid TDG certificate (drivers need only be trained in TDG Class 3: Flammable Liquids) - Have received Workplace Hazardous Materials Information System (WHMIS) training - US equivalency for TDG / WHMIS is HazMat Endorsement Training Certificate - Complete a review of the Canadian Fuels Driver training manual and obtain at least 85% on the web-based driver examination - Be familiar with loading rack rules and procedures - Have loaded and unloaded ten (10) times under the supervision of a certified driver - Have received basic emergency response training (for minimum requirements see the Canadian Fuels Land Transportation Emergency Response Guideline for Petroleum Spills).